 One tactic is to identify the opportunities that your competition is overlooking.
 This, however, is no easy task.
 After all, you can’t simply go to a tool and say, “I want keywords to drive traffic for my website about travel in Arizona.”
 You have to plug in seed keywords, which is inherently limiting.
 These seed keywords are usually just the first ones that come to mind, which means they’re not unique.
 Not only that, but your search is immediately skewed by how you would search for content and the topics you think your customers would find interesting.

 Fortunately, you don’t need to spend hours pondering the many relevant searches your customers might use.
 That’s a quick way to experience a whole new form of writer’s block.
-Instead, here are four easy ways to find keywords that your competition might overlook.
+Instead, here are four keyword research tips you can use to uncover less competitive keywords.

 1. Industry Publications

-Industry publications are a treasure trove of keyword ideas, and most industries will have fairly niche publications that have been putting out content for years.
+Industry publications are a treasure trove of keyword research opportunities, and most industries will have fairly niche publications that have been putting out content for years.
 Their deep knowledge and experience with your target audience can easily be accessed with a review of covered content topics.

 To illustrate, imagine that you wanted to create content around event planning.
 You might search for “event planner industry publications.”
 Which might lead you to Special Events Magazine.
 Upon review, you might see the article titled, “Blueprint Studios Debuts Virtual Reality Tools for Events.”
 Within five minutes, you’ve found the keyword “virtual reality tools for events,” which you may not have considered prior to your search.